Learning how to increase church tithing comes down to two factors:

 This is easy if you are using an online donation platform, which can send an automatic thanks message to your givers.
 However, it's nice to affirm donors in person as well.

 There's no need to single anyone out (since that could make those who haven't donated feel self-conscious).
 During your weekly appeal, you can give a general thank-you to those who support the mission.
 You can even quote Paul, saying that the church's gifts are a "fragrant offering, acceptable to God" (Phil 4:18).
+Or express gratitude through a short prayer for tithes and offerings.

 8) Explain Biblical Tithing